termux/proot-distro/README.md

 * Ubuntu (22.04)
 * Void Linux

-All systems come in a bare-minumum variant, typically consisting of package manager, shell, coreutils, util-linux and few more.
+All systems come in a bare-minimum variant, typically consisting of package manager, shell, coreutils, util-linux and few more.
 Extended functionality like shell completion or package install suggestions should be configured manually.